Mozart, the Magic Flute, and Freemasonry

 Enlightenment Themes in the Magic Flute

-Thus, all the Masonic themes and even non-Masonic themes can generally be thought of as a metaphor about to the path of enlightenment regarding both the lower “aesthetic” and higher “intellectual and spiritual.”
+Thus, all the Masonic themes and even non-Masonic themes can generally be thought of as a metaphor about to the path of enlightenment regarding both the lower “aesthetic” and higher “intellectual, ethical, and moral.”

 As Wikipedia says: “The story itself portrays the education of mankind, progressing from chaos (the serpent) through religious superstition (the Queen and Ladies) to rationalistic enlightenment (Sarastro and Priests), using trial (Tamino) and error (Papageno).
 It ultimately makes “the Earth a heavenly kingdom, and mortals like the gods” (“Dann ist die Erd’ ein Himmelreich, und Sterbliche den Göttern gleich“); this couplet is sung in the finales to both acts.”

 In the opera Papageno, and his quest and relationship with Papagena, represent the aesthetic journey of man.
-Papageno begins by just craving “women” (like a Don Juan or Don Giovanni) and ends by confirming his future of marriage and reproduction (the aesthetic ends of a good man).
+Papageno begins by just desiring “women” (like a Don Juan or Don Giovanni), and ends by confirming his future of marriage and reproduction (the aesthetic ends of a good man).

 Likewise, Tamino must overcome the darkness of his passions, to achieve spiritual and intellectual enlightenment (the higher path).
-Tamino starts the story by facing off against a dark serpent which represents the inner reptilian darkness of man that must be overcome.
-This is a biblical reference, as Masonry is secondary to the Enlightenment theme, which has always drawn from available symbolism in all eras to make a point common to all enlightened ideologies).
+Tamino starts the story by facing off against a dark serpent which represents the inner reptilian darkness of man that must be overcome (this is a biblical reference.
+Thus we can say, the Magic Flute in ways simply draws from available symbolism in all eras to make a point common to all enlightened ideologies).

 When the Queen of the Night charges Pamina with killing Sarastro, it represents the dark aesthetic traps of life seeking to draw Tamino and Pamina away from the light and away from uniting the female and male higher selves they represent.